-If forecasting your retirement expenses feels so daunting that you haven’t even tried, you’re in good company.
-According to a recent survey 1 by the Employee Benefit Research Institute, 48% of workers have tried to calculate how much money they will need to live comfortably in retirement, and more than 8 in 10 would welcome help with this effort.
+If forecasting your retirement expenses feels so daunting that you haven't even tried, you're in good company.
+According to a recent survey1 by the Employee Benefit Research Institute, only 42 percent of workers have tried to calculate how much money they will need down the road—and many of them could only guess.

 Clearly, having your finances squared away before retirement can give you confidence now and improve your quality of life when you get there.
 But trying to do so can be more difficult than it's ever been before, for a few reasons.